cp-dharti-r/cp-dharti-r/README.md

 ### 📂 Projects & Contributions

-Most of my open-source projects, learning side projects, blog examples and experiments are here on GitHub.
+Most of my open-source projects, devops practicals, learning side projects, blog examples, and experiments are here on GitHub.
 Feel free to explore, fork, and connect!

-### 📫 Let’s Connect

-Want to collaborate or chat tech?
-Reach out to me on [LinkedIn](https://www.linkedin.com/in/dharti-ramoliya) or say hi here on GitHub!

----

 Thanks for stopping by! 🌱